 If you are using an iPhone and you are using the Pledge-Free Stream link but are still hearing pledge breaks:

 - Make sure Safari is set to accept cookies.
-If you're using iOS 7, check that the "Block Cookies" setting is not set to "Always."
-If you're using iOS 6 or earlier, check that the "Accept Cookies" setting is not set to "Never."
+Check that the "Block Cookies" setting is not set to "Always."

-How do I access Pledge-Free Stream over Amazon Echo/Alexa, iTunes, my Internet radio, Sonos or other desktop player?
+Can I access Pledge-Free Stream over Amazon Echo/Alexa, my Internet radio, Sonos or other desktop player?

 Alexa/Amazon Echo products: You can now listen to the Pledge-Free Stream by enabling the Alexa skill.

-Internet Radios: On some internet radio models, you can enter as a custom URL the Pledge-Free Stream Access Link we sent you.
-If that link does not work on your Internet Radio, please notify email@example.com for an alternative link.
+On a few models of newer internet radios, including some newer Sonos, you can enter as a custom URL the Pledge-Free Stream Access Link we sent you.
+If that link does not work on your Internet Radio, please email firstname.lastname@example.org for an alternative link.

 Search online for instructions on entering custom URLs for your particular device.